uvaai/pdp/exam/loops_and_dict_practice/loops_and_dicts.md

 ### Gaussian logic

 Johann Karl Friedrich Gauss famously outsmarted one of his teacher at a the age of 10, when the teacher asked for the sum of all the numbers 1 to 100.
-He came up with a general method to solve this for a (even length) sequence of n numbers, which is: $total\_sum = \frac{n}{2}(n+1)$.
+He came up with a general method to solve this for a (even length) sequence of n numbers, which is: $total/_sum = \frac{n}{2}(n+1)$.

 This works because we can take $\frac{n}{2}$ different pairs of numbers and each pair should sum up to $n+1$, like so: